-Studies have shown that sleep-inducing foods have had successful outcomes in helping insomniacs fall asleep and, most importantly, stay asleep.
+Studies have shown that sleep-inducing plant-based foods have had successful outcomes in helping insomniacs fall asleep and, most importantly, stay asleep.

 What is Insomnia?

 Insomnia is the routine inability to fall asleep, along with constant wakefulness throughout the night.
-Even when an insomniac obtains a full night of sleep, they oftentimes feel as if they never slept.
+Even when an insomniac obtains a full night of sleep, they often feel as if they never slept.
 While there are 90 different sleep disorders, most of which share one or more of the same symptoms, insomnia, in general, is broken into two types: acute insomnia, brief sleeplessness caused by life circumstances, and chronic insomnia, characterized by at least three nights of sleeplessness per week for up to three months.

-Insomnia has many causes including changes in your normal environment, unhealthy sleep habits, strange work schedules (such as shift work), certain medications, or other health or psychological disorders.
-Also referred to as comorbid.
+Insomnia has many causes, including changes in your normal environment, unhealthy sleep habits, strange work schedules (such as shift work), certain medications, or other health or psychological disorders, also referred to as comorbid.
 While acute insomnia usually passes on its own, it’s important to contact a medical professional when suffering from chronic insomnia.

 What are the side effects of insomnia?

 With prolonged insomnia comes a host of unwelcome side effects, including fatigue, difficulty concentrating, low energy, mood swings, and, resulting from these effects, poor performance at work or school or within personal relationships.
 Yet, even more, serious health concerns have been documented concerning lack of sleep, including “increased risk of hypertension, diabetes, obesity, depression, heart attack, and stroke.”